-3.3 42(m) Letter
+3.4 42(m) Letter

-Once the Commission has completed the MTR review of the Application, the Commission will issue a 42(m) Letter that verifies the availability of tax credits for the Project.
+Once the Commission has completed the MTR review of the Application, the Commission issues a 42(m) Letter that verifies the availability of tax credits for the Project.
 This letter is sometimes referred to as the "Comfort Letter" and is usually a requirement of the Tax Credit investor's due diligence.

-3.4 Project Changes
+3.5 Project Changes